As part of the continual evolution of Chadstone – The Fashion Capital, we’re excited about sharing our vision for future development.

 The Council website includes copies of all materials lodged in support of the applications including: architectural plans, landscape plans, planning reports, traffic reports, ESD reports.
 Please visit: www.stonnington.vic.gov.au/eplanning

-The projects will be developed over a 4 to 5 year period, with work potentially beginning in 2021.
+The projects will be developed over a 4 to 5 year period, with work beginning in February 2021.

 To ensure there is minimal disruption to the local community and the centre itself, car parking expansion has been prioritised, with the car park A expansion to be delivered first, before any retail development occurs.
 The expansion of car parks C and D will follow, to provide additional parking spaces to the centre.

 Post the car parking expansions, the remaining projects will be completed, concluding with the health and wellness precinct in late 2024.

 These applications will provide an additional 1,422 car parking spaces at Chadstone.
 This will create a surplus of over 700 spaces on the weekends when the Centre is at its busiest.

 The issue of car parking on local streets – particularly on major event days such as Boxing Day – was raised with Vicinity during the engagement process.
 We welcome the feedback received and will continue to work with Council and the community on traffic and car parking issues affecting local residents, including options for additional measures that could be implemented on major event days.